kailash-manasarovar/statement/docs/personal/health.md

 - On 28th January, I got a mild form of rhabdo at chamber music class with the trumpet teacher.
 - I suffered frothy urine and other ill effects after that for some time.
 - I went on a strict kidney diet, lost a lot of weight (15kg) and the urine problem became intermittent.
-- I went to my GP in Denia for a blood test to check for kidney failure markers.
+- I went to my GP in Dénia for a blood test to check for kidney failure markers.
 They did a blood test for everything and skipped the kidney function test.
 There was no explanation why.
-- I went to the pharmacy in Denia to do a DIY creatinine test.
+- I went to the pharmacy in Dénia to do a DIY creatinine test.
 They never had one available.
 It was not clear why.
 - The frothy urine and pain in my kidney area always comes back hard if I'm unwell.
 So, for example, when I had Covid in May 2023, my kidneys were battered from it.
 This was also true when I had the serious chest infection from 13th March to 5th April where I even cracked a rib coughing.
 I also became unwell in August 2024 with a chest infection.
 During these times I had frothy urine and back pain all the time.
-- My urine became frothy again whenever I was back in Denia living at Carrer Furs.
+- My urine became frothy again whenever I was back in Dénia living at Carrer Furs.
 - On 12th November 2024, at Bangkok Hospital, I undertook the comprehensive kidney analysis tests.
 - Everything was normal except for anion gap which was low.
     - [Kidney analysis results page 1](../content/documents/health/kidney-1.JPG)